Kimosabey/LimitGuard/README.md

 - **⚛️ Atomic Operations:** 0% race conditions.
 Verified with `autocannon` (100 concurrent connections).
 - **🕸️ Fail-Open Strategy:** If Redis crashes, the system degrades gracefully (allows traffic) instead of causing a widespread outage.
 - **🔒 End-to-End Encryption:** Fully secured with Self-Signed HTTPS (TLS 1.2+) for both API and Dashboard.
+- **⏳ Precision Timer:** Propagates Redis TTL to the frontend for real-time "Reset Countdown" timers.
-- **📊 Hacker Dashboard:** Real-time visualization of traffic spikes and blocked requests.
+- **📊 Hacker Dashboard:** Real-time visualization of traffic spikes, blocked requests, and Geo-Map.

 ---